 As for the course of action, local consumers can seek help from the Consumers Association of Singapore (CASE), while tourists can seek help from the Singapore Tourism Board.
 These non-legal options are less of a hassle and should be pursued first.

 If the above are not effective, consumers may lodge a claim at the Small Claims Tribunals.
-Most claims qualify to be under the jurisdiction of the Small Claims Tribunals, provided that the claim is for an amount less than $10,000.
-Claims must be lodged within one year of the action that resulted in the claim.
+Most claims qualify to be under the jurisdiction of the Small Claims Tribunals, provided that the claim is for an amount less than $20,000.
+Claims must be lodged within 2 years of the action that resulted in the claim.
 Read our other article on how to make a claim at the Small Claims Tribunals.